pow123/lc-shell/_episodes/03-working-with-files-and-folders.md

 > {: .solution}
 {: .challenge}

-> ## The wildcards and regular expressions
+> ## Wildcards versus Regular Expressions
 >
 > The `?` wildcard matches one character.
 The `*` wildcard matches zero or
 > more characters.
-If you attended the lesson on regular expressions, do you
+Thinking back to what we learned about regular expressions, do you
 > remember how you would express that as regular expressions?
 >
 > (Regular expressions are not a feature of the shell, but some commands support